Celve/RISC-V-Simulator/README.md

 ## Load and Store Buffer

 Used to load and store with memory.
+The load and store takes up three cycles.

 ## Common Data Bus

 Used to transfer information between hardwares.
+It takes one cycle to transfer.

 ## Reorder Buffer

 Record information with register reordering.

 # 🪄Prediction Result